antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/create_metric_stream_to_splunk_observability.md

-# Create Metrics Streams on ThousandEyes for Splunk Observability Cloud
+# Create a Metrics Streams on ThousandEyes for Splunk Observability Cloud

 Choose one of the following methods to create your stream to Splunk Observability Cloud: